alexzhangs/aws-cfn-vpn/README.md

 ## Configure shadowsocks-manager

-1. Log in to the shadowsocks-manager web console back at `https://admin.ss.yourdomain.com/admin` after the DNS records get effective.
+1. Log in to the shadowsocks-manager web console at `https://admin.ss.yourdomain.com/admin` after the DNS records get effective.